-Audrey holds a bachelor's degree in Art History, and takes special interest in art and architecture of the Iberian Peninsula.
+Thea holds a BA in Art History, and takes special interest in the Iberian Peninsula’s art and architecture and Civil War era America.

 Throughout history different populations have occupied the Iberian Peninsula, including Iron and Bronze Age tribal societies, the Celts, the Visigoths, and the Romans.
 The most influential group that occupied what is now Spain were the Middle-Eastern and North African Islamic peoples that entered from the Maghreb1 region and took control in the eighth century AD.
 Many of these groups built on the sites of previous Celtic, Roman, and Christian hamlets in their own way, using cheap materials like wood, gesso, ceramic, mud, stone, and brick, as well as floor plans they were familiar with, such as those of mosques and minarets.
 Even after the Catholics came back into power, this type of construction was still used for religious and secular structures.
 Guilds were established to perpetuate this tradition, and it remained the predominant way of building in the southern half of Spain until the 1500s.